TopSPICE/Win32 v7.1 SPECIFICATIONS

 System Requirements

-Mixed-mode mixed-signal 32-bit enhanced version of SPICE2G6 with built-in logic simulator, analog behavioral modeling extensions, PSpicetm and HSPICEtm compatible syntax extensions and many other enhancements.
-Circuit size is limited only by available system RAM memory.
+64-bit mixed-mode mixed-signal enhanced version of SPICE circuit simulation program with built-in logic simulator, analog behavioral modeling extensions, PSpicetm and HSPICEtm compatible extensions and many other enhancements.
+Circuit size is limited only by available system resources.

 Input/Output File